yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![+ Add and + Add an artifact are highlighted in this step.](images/stepbystep/media/image87.png "New release pipeline")

 6. The Add an artifact panel will display several configurations for linking to an artifact.
 In the **Source (build pipeline)** dropdown list, select **TailspinToys**.
+In the **Default version** field, select **Latest**.
 The panel fields will adjust to show additional details based on your selection.
 The default values will produce a new release when future builds successfully complete.
 Click the **Add** button.

     ![On the Add an artifact screen, TailspinToys is highlighted in the Source (build pipeline) field, and the Add button is highlighted at the bottom.](images/stepbystep/media/image88.png "Add an artifact")